mitin001/blog/2025/11/12/niskanencenter-post-truth-politics.md

 # [Post-Truth Politics](https://www.niskanencenter.org/authoritarianism-post-truth-politics/)

-This article was referenced by [an article on totalitarian propaganda tactics](https://www.openculture.com/2017/01/hannah-arendt-explains-how-propaganda-uses-lies-to-erode-all-truth-morality.html), which, in turn, was referenced by [an article on resilience to misinformation](../../../2025/11/03/edsurge-recalibrating-our-approach-to-misinformation.md).
+This article was referenced by [an article on totalitarian propaganda tactics](../../../2026/01/30/openculture-hannah-arendt-explains-how-propaganda-uses-lies-to-erode-all-truth-morality.md).
 It answered three questions about bullshitters.

 ## What is the difference between a liar and a bullshitter?